appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 ```
 You can use `user.role` object to [programmatically control the access](/advanced-concepts/granular-access-control) to your application entities.

-**Example:** Consider a scenario where you are hiding a Button widget adding the following code to the Visible property of the button -
+**Example:** Consider a scenario where you are hiding a Button widget by adding the following code to the **Visible** property of the button -

 ```javascript
 {{appsmith.user.roles.includes("backend engineers")}}